omundy/sample-extension-web-tools/README.md

 Opens github.io (Github Pages) link from blob, and vice versa from github.com

 ### Demonstrates

 - Use of [mousetrap.js](https://github.com/ccampbell/mousetrap)
 - How to style an extension popup (a.k.a. "browser_action")
-- Several JS string parsing techniques
+- Several Javascript string parsing techniques

 ### Info